Skip to Content

 • trigger:include: Dynamically generates and includes pipeline configuration from a script output.
 Enables dynamic generation of pipeline configurations.

-script: echo "Generating child pipeline configuration..."
+create_child_pipeline: stage: build script: echo "Generating child pipeline configuration..." artifacts: paths: - dynamic-config.yml trigger: include: dynamic-config.yml strategy: depend

 Environments